Heavy fuel oil: Combustion and atmospheric reactions

-4NO + 3 O2 + 2 H2O → 4HNO3

 Heavy fuel oil use and shipping

-Since the middle of the 19th century, HFO has been used primarily by the shipping industry due to its low cost compared with all other fuel oils, being up to 30% less expensive, as well as the historically lax regulatory requirements for emissions of nitrogen oxides (NOx) and sulfur dioxide (SO2) by the IMO.
+Since the middle of the 20th century, HFO has been used primarily by the shipping industry due to its low cost compared with all other fuel oils, being up to 30% less expensive, as well as the historically lax regulatory requirements for emissions of nitrogen oxides (NOx) and sulfur dioxide (SO2) by the IMO.
 For these two reasons, HFO is the single most widely used engine fuel oil on-board ships.
 Data available until 2007 for global consumption of HFO at the international marine sector reports total fuel oil usages of 200 million tonnes, with HFO consumption accounting for 174 million tonnes.
 Data available until 2011 for fuel oil sales to the international marine shipping sector reports 207.5 million tonnes total fuel oil sales with HFO accounting for 177.9 million tonnes.

-Marine vessels can use a variety of different fuels for the purpose of propulsion, which are divided into two broad categories: residual oils or distillates.
+Marine vessels with combustion engines can use a variety of different fuels for the purpose of propulsion, which are divided into two broad categories: residual oils or distillates.
 In contrast to HFOs, distillates are the petroleum products created through refining crude oil and include diesel, kerosene, naphtha and gas.
 Residual oils are often combined to various degrees with distillates to achieve desired properties for operational and/or environmental performance.
 Table 1 lists commonly used categories of marine fuel oil and mixtures; all mixtures including the low sulfur marine fuel oil are still considered HFO.